radius-project/bicep-types-aws/artifacts/bicep/aws/aws.groundstation/default/types.md

 * **MinimumViableContactDurationSeconds**: int (Required): Visibilities with shorter duration than the specified minimum viable contact duration will be ignored when searching for available contacts.
 * **Name**: string (Required): A name used to identify a mission profile.
 * **Region**: string (ReadOnly)
+* **StreamsKmsKey**: [StreamsKmsKey](#streamskmskey): The ARN of a KMS Key used for encrypting data during transmission from the source to destination locations.
+* **StreamsKmsRole**: string: The ARN of the KMS Key or Alias Key role used to define permissions on KMS Key usage.
 * **Tags**: [Tag](#tag)[]
 * **TrackingConfigArn**: string (Required)